geeksforsocialchange/gfsc-v3/content/blog/2021/what-happened-to-nuclear-free-manchester/index.md

 in the 1980s-90s the slogan "Manchester: a Nuclear Free City" was widely used on signs.
 You can still see them around town today.
 This [Manchester Evening News](https://www.manchestereveningnews.co.uk/news/greater-manchester-news/truth-iconic-manchester-emblem-top-14925461) longread talks about the history of where it came from.

-{{<image-multi-with-caption/start "0_Nuclear-Free-2.jpg 0_Nuclear1.jpg" "Left: a poster saying 'Manchester: Working for a Nuclear Free City'.
+{{<image-multi-with-caption/start srcs="0_Nuclear-Free-2.jpg 0_Nuclear1.jpg" alts="Left: a poster saying 'Manchester: Working for a Nuclear Free City'.
 The text is gold and there is a white sillouhette of a dove on a blue background.
-Right: a booklet published by Manchester City Council entitled 'Emergency Planning and Nuclear War in Greater Manchester'" "frame">}}
+Right: a booklet published by Manchester City Council entitled 'Emergency Planning and Nuclear War in Greater Manchester'" classList="image--frame">}}
 Left: a poster saying 'Manchester: Working for a Nuclear Free City'.
 The text is gold and there is a white sillouhette of a dove on a blue background.
 Right: a booklet published by Manchester City Council entitled 'Emergency Planning and Nuclear War in Greater Manchester'
 {{<image-multi-with-caption/end>}}